gematik/poc-dsr-documentation/content/en/docs/rfcs/dsr-rfc-04/_index.md

 ```

 ## Trust Client Certificate Signing Request (CRL)
-* sent from TrustClient to GMS and then to GMS CA for requesting / issuing Cert_mTLS
+* sent from TrustClient to Device Management Service (GMS) and then to GMS CA for requesting / issuing Cert_mTLS
 * contains standardized information
 * signed by TrustClient with privKey_mTLS
 * see [DSR-RFC-01]({{< ref "/docs/rfcs/dsr-rfc-01" >}} "DSR-RFC-01") for corresponding sequence diagram